top of page

 Genetics

-Required for both breeds
+Required Test for Dachshunds

-Both breeds have their own specific breed panels that focus on a variety of things that are permanent to the breed.
+Dachshunds have their own specific breed panels that focus on a variety of things that are permanent to the breed.
 It is important to test for genetics with everything else to make sure you are not breeding an affected dog to another affected/Carrier or Carrier to Carrier to help prevent certain health risk.

 This test can be done at any age.